bevyengine/bevy-website/content/news/2021-04-06-bevy-0.5/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

-{{rust_type(type="enum" crate="bevy_render" mod="color" version="0.5.0" name="Color")}} is now internally represented as an enum, which enables lossless (and correct) color representation.
+{{rust_docs(type="enum" crate="bevy_render" mod="color" version="0.5.0" name="Color")}} is now internally represented as an enum, which enables lossless (and correct) color representation.
 This is a significant improvement over the previous implementation, which internally converted all colors to linear sRGB (which could cause precision issues).
 Colors are now only converted to linear sRGB when they are sent to the GPU.
 We also took this opportunity to fix some incorrect color constants defined in the wrong color space.

 ```rust
 pub enum Color {